 Cortisone creams may be prescribed to reduce redness, but with improper use cortisone can cause thinning of the skin.
 It is therefore important to follow your physician’s directions and it is best to use these creams only under the direction of a dermatologist.

-Persistent redness may be treated with a small electric needle (electrodessication) or laser surgery.
-Laser surgery can also reduce the background skin redness as well as the papules and pustules.
+Persistent redness may be treated with a small electric needle (electrodessication) or laser therapy.
+Laser therapy can also reduce the background skin redness as well as the papules and pustules.
 Cosmetics also may be helpful.
 Green-tinted makeup may mask the redness.

 For best results from a prescribed treatment plan, be sure to carefully follow the Water’s Edge Dermatology practitioner’s instructions.

 Many everyday things can cause rosacea to flare.
 Anything that causes a flare-up is called a trigger.
 To help patients decrease flare-ups, dermatologists often recommend the following: